 The Trickster is a strange combination of benevolence, harmless mischief, and destructive malice.

-Erdoes and Ortiz, in their 1998 book American Indian Trickster Tales, describe the Trickster as:
+Erdoes and Ortiz, in their 1998 book American Indian Trickster Tales, (Click to buy the book and support Mindfunda) describe the Trickster as:

 “. . . always hungry for another meal swiped from someone else’s kitchen, always ready to lure someone else’s wife to bed, always trying to get something for nothing, shifting shapes (and even sex), getting caught in the act, ever scheming, never remorseful” (p. xiii).